Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the iconic spots of the city.

 MNAC : The best collection of Romanesque art

 The Museu Nacional d’Art de Catalunya is one of the most visited museums in Barcelona.
 It is a must-see for art lovers as it has one of the most important collections of Romanesque art in the world.
 You will also be able to review Renaissance, Baroque and Gothic artwork.
 The MNAC was built in 1929 for the International exhibition held in Barcelona.
-The location of the museum, on the heights of the Monjuic mountain, offers great views on Plaça Espanya and on the rest of the city.
-And if you have little time to spend in Barcelona, we would recommend to visit in late afternoon.
+The location of the museum, on the heights of the Montjuic mountain, offers great views on Plaça Espanya and on the rest of the city.
+And if you have little time to spend in Barcelona, we would recommend visiting in the late afternoon.
 The museum is located just by the Magic Fountain of Montjuïc, which nightly lights and music shows illuminate the city’s skyline between the MNAC and Plaça Espanya.

 Skip the Line + Rooftop Access

 Witness traditional flamenco and select from different dinner options for an unforgivable night of music.

 Access the monastery and the natural park at magnificent Montserrat.
 Travel from Barcelona included.

 Wander through the beautiful Catalan Art Nouveau concert hall, located in the very heart of Barcelona.